-On weeknights, we usually eat leftovers of my latest rounds of recipe tests.
-On weekends, however, I take time to leisurely cook whatever strikes me, whether it’s a recipe from a cookbook or an old favorite that we haven’t enjoyed for a while.
-This Chicken Satay with Peanut Dipping Sauce recipe is one I find myself making on repeat.
+This Chicken Satay with peanut dipping sauce recipe is one I find myself making on repeat.
 It’s simple to make, the flavor rewards are spectacular, and there’s something inexplicably fun about eating food on a stick!

-Peanut chicken satay skewers—juicy strips of chicken that are soaked in a flavorful Asian marinade, then grilled on a skewer and served with a peanut dip—has long been one of my favorite appetizers, so much so that I have been known to flag down servers at cocktail parties to snag an extra skewer or two.
+The juicy strips of chicken are soaked in a flavorful Asian marinade, then grilled on a skewer and served with a peanut dip.

-In addition to its wonderful flavor profile and appealing dipping sauce, chicken satay is healthy, so you can feel good about going back for seconds (or thirds!).
+PLUS this chicken satay is healthy (like my favorite Cauliflower Fried Rice), so you can feel good about going back for seconds (and thirds!).

 The leftovers are also great on salads or turned into a wrap.